LoyolaChicagoBooks/introcs-csharp/rst/classexamples.rst

 A ``Clock`` object will need instance variables.
 One obvious approach would be to have ``int`` instance variables for the hours and minutes.
-Both can be set and can advance.
+Both can be set and can advance and will need ot be read.

 These actions are common to both the hours and minutes, so we might think how we can avoid writing some things twice.
 There is one main difference:  The minutes roll over at 60 while the hours roll over at 24.
-Though the limits are different, they are both numbers, so we can store the limits for each, 60 and 24, and then the same code could be used to advance each, just using a different value for the rollover limit.
+Though the limits are different, they are both numbers, so we can store the limit for each, 60 or 24.
+Then the same code could be used to advance each one, just using a different value for the rollover limit.

 How would we neatly code this in a way that reuses code?
-The most significant thing to notice is that dealing with minutes involves data (the current count and the limit 60) and associated actions:  being set and advanced (and read).
+The most significant thing to notice is that dealing with minutes involves data (the current count and the limit 60) and associated actions:  being set, advanced and read.
 The same is true for the hours.
-The combination of *data and tightly associated actions*, particularly used in more than one place, suggests a new class of objects, say ``RolloverCounter``.
+The combination of *data and tightly associated actions*, particularly used in more than one situation, suggests a new class of objects, say ``RolloverCounter``.

 Notice the shift in this approach:  The instance variables for hours and minutes would become instances of the ``RolloverCounter`` class.
-The logic for advancing and sometimes rolling over would be not directly in the ``Clock`` class, but in the ``RolloverCounter`` class.
+A ``RolloverCounter`` should know how to advance itself.
+Hence the logic for advancing a counter, sometimes rolling it over, would not be directly in the ``Clock`` class, but in the ``RolloverCounter`` class.

 So let's think more about what we would want in the ``RolloverCounter`` class.
 What instance variables?
 Of course we have the current count,